juanmendez/Widget-Light-Theme-Scheduler/README.md

 # LightTheme-Scheduler
 ---------------------

-An unopinionated library to set night-auto theme to widgets.
+A depedency agnostic library to set night-auto theme to widgets.
 It requires dependencies which are all defined by the library's interfaces, and such instances are included in `LightThemeModule`.
 Once the module is created it is then assigned to `LightThemeManager`.

 ```java